 Autumn is also a good time to check out some of Paris’ museums.
 They often have new temporary exhibitions starting, but they also start to quieten down in autumn after being packed full of visitors in summer.
 The Louvre never gets exactly quiet, but you can minimise your queuing time either by booking a skip-the-line ticket*, or by visiting in the evenings on Wednesdays and Fridays when the museum is open late until 9.45pm.

-Paris has plenty of other museums to explore too.
+Paris has lots of other museums to explore too.
 There are the classics like the Musee d’Orsay with its Impressionist paintings and Rodin Museum with its sculpture garden.
-Or lesser-known spots like the Musée Cognacq Jay, an art museum in a beautiful mansion in the Marais.
-Or if you fancy something a bit quirkier, how about a tour of Paris’ sewer system at the Musée des Égouts?
+Or lesser-known spots like the Musée Cognacq Jay, an art museum in a mansion in the Marais.
+Or for something quirkier, how about a tour of Paris’ sewers at the Musée des Égouts?
+A Museum Pass* – available for 2,4 or 6 days – is a good idea if you plan to visit a few.

 Read more: Alternative things to do in Paris

 5. Get spooked by the catacombs

-Now taking a tour of the tunnels is one of Paris’ top attractions.
-A stone spiral staircase takes you down into the depths, where bones are piled up in stacks along its dark, damp passageways.
-Original the catacombs were just going to be a storage area, but in the 1810s they were opened up to the public.
-There are no individual gravestones – just markers to show which cemetery the bones came from.
-But the original statues and urns scattered around add to the spooky feel.
+Now a tour of the tunnels is one of Paris’ top attractions.
+A stone spiral staircase takes you down into the depths, where bones are piled up in stacks along dark, damp passageways.
+Original the catacombs were just going to be a storage area, but in the 1810s they were opened to the public.
+There are no individual gravestones – just markers to show where the bones came from.
+But the statues and urns scattered around add to the spooky feel.

 Read more: Going underground: The eerie Paris catacombs

 6. Drink hot chocolate

 Autumn is prime hot chocolate season, and Paris does some of the best in the world.
 One of the most well-known spots in the city for a good chocolat chaud is the Angelina tea room, with its beautiful Belle Epoque building.
 People queue right out of the door for a cup of their speciality thick ‘African’ chocolate blend.
 It’s made from a secret recipe which uses a rich blend of cocoa beans sourced from Niger, Ghana and the Ivory Coast.